prettygood-work/benefitschatbot/README.md

 ### Using with Windsurf/Cascade
 When using AI coding assistants:
-1. Always provide full context from claude.md
 2. Verify generated code against our patterns
 3. Run verification suite before committing
-4. Document any deviations in claude.md

 ## 📊 Monitoring & Analytics